jonhue/sandboxy/CONTRIBUTING.md

 * you want to contribute to this project *or*
 * you want to request an enhancement or bugfix.

-You should not open an issue if ...
+You should **not** open an issue if ...

 * you have a question.
 If you have a question use [Stack Overflow](https://stackoverflow.com) instead or send an email to me@jonhue.me.

-When you open an issue use the templates provided.
+When you open an issue use the provided templates.

 ## Pull Requests